https://tal.edu.miami.edu/graduate/masters/se-msed/index.html

 Admission Decision

 Once an applicant has been admitted to graduate study, that individual should meet with the faculty advisor who was appointed to serve in that capacity and whose name appears in the admissions letter.
-This advisor will help the student enroll in courses that are appropriate to the program and develop a Course Sequence Plan that must be on file in the Office of Graduate Studies by the end of the first semester of enrollment.
+This advisor will help the student enroll in courses that are appropriate to the program; to develop and to refine a Course Sequence Plan that must be on file in the Academic Affairs I Graduate Studies Office by the end of the first semester of enrollment.

 The School of Education and Human Development follows the Graduate School’s Honor Code.
 All students are required to review the Graduate Student Honor Code and the School of Education and Human Development’s Handbook of Policies and Procedures for Graduate Students and submit the signed Acknowledgement of Receipt located on page 3 by the end of their first semester of enrollment.